dayasanjay/Linux/README.md

 ## Linux
-You can use the [editor on GitHub](https://github.com/dayasanjay/Linux/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## What is Linux?
 Just like Windows, iOS, and Mac OS, Linux is an operating system.
 In fact, one of the most popular platforms on the planet, Android, is powered by the Linux operating system.
 An operating system is software that manages all of the hardware resources associated with your desktop or laptop.